datawire/ambassador-docs/howtos/diagnose.md

 Here we see the `ImagePullBackOff` again and, looking at the image name, and obvious reason why it's failing.

-## CrashLoopBackOff
+## Crashing Pods

 Another very common error you will see when a pod won't run is `CrashLoopBackOff`.
 Kubernetes expects a pod to start and run continuously.
-This is by design so that if the app running in a pod does crash or can't start for any reason, Kubernetes will pick up on the exit error and restart the pod (unless different behavior is specified with the [`restartPolicy` on the Pod `spec`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)).
+This is by design so that if the app running in a pod does crash or can't start for any reason, Kubernetes will pick up on the exit error and restart the pod (unless different behavior is specified with [the `restartPolicy` on the Pod `spec`](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#restart-policy)).
 If this happens too many times in too short of a period, then Kubernetes assumes there is a problem with the pod, stops trying to restart it, and returns `CrashLoopBackOff`.

 Start a pod with this command: